Lamaholot people

-The Lamahalot or Solorese people are an indigenous tribe located on Flores Island, Indonesia, and some smaller islands around it (Solor, Adonara, and Lomblen).
+The Lamahalot or Solorese people are an indigenous ethnic group located on Flores Island, Indonesia, and some smaller islands around it (Solor, Adonara, and Lomblen).
 Lamaholot people speak the Lamaholot language with different dialects, the number of speakers counts between 150,000 and 200,000.

 Lamaholot people's famous traditional dance is a war dance known as Hedung.

 History

 Since the 16th century the territory of the Lamaholot was the object of the claims of the Sultanate of Makassar, Portugal and the Netherlands.
 Until the middle of the 19th century Lamaholot were under the Portuguese colonial administration, then under the Netherlands in 1859–1942, and until the middle of the 20th century they were formally submitted to the Rajas of Larantuka and Adonara.

+Since the 19th century, many of the Lamaholot people have been migrating to British North Borneo to work in various British plantations.
+Throughout the Japanese occupation period, many of the Lamaholot, Flores and Javanese people were further taken into British Borneo to serve as part of the Japanese labour forces, which were synonyms throughout the occupation of the Dutch East Indies, where they were stranded when the Japanese began to retreat by the end of the war.
+By the 20th century, this migration continued, which subsequently established Lamaholot presence within the modern state of Sabah in Malaysia.

 Language

-The Lamaholot language belongs to the Malayo-Polynesian languages of the Austronesian languages family.
-The language is divided into many dialects, or possibly distinct languages as Adonara language, the most common are the Western Lamaholot (Muang and Pukaunu), Lamaholot (Taka, Levotaka, Mandiri Island), and Western Solor.
+The Lamaholot language belongs to the Malayo-Polynesian languages of the Austronesian language family.
+The language is divided into many dialects, or possibly distinct languages as Adonara language, the most common are the Western Lamaholot (Muhang and Pukaunu), Lamaholot (Lewotaka and Ile Mandiri), Lewo Eleng, and Western Solor.
 Language is a means lingua franca for wide communication between the numerous ethnic groups living in the area around Larantuka and Solor.
-On the island of Flores, the Lamaholot people speak Bahasa Nagi (Larantuka Malay) and Mandarut language, a dialect of the Malay language.
+On the island of Flores, the Lamaholot people speak Larantuka Malay (Bahasa Nagi), a dialect of the Malay language.